wessenstam/ts2019/xtract_aws/xtract_aws.rst

   For future tests/demonstrations, if you wish to migrate a Windows Server image instead of a Linux image, be aware of the following:

   - Select an appropriate instance type.
 Running Windows Server 2012 R2+ requires more resources than a t2.micro can offer.
-  - WinRM must be enabled on the source VM as PowerShell Remoting is used for remote installation of the Nutanix Guest Tools on the source VM.
+  - WinRM must be enabled on the source VM as PowerShell Remoting is used for remote installation of the **virtio** drivers on the source VM.
 Instructions for enabling WinRM on can be found in the Xtract User Guide `here <https://portal.nutanix.com/#/page/docs/details?targetId=Xtract-for-VMs-v20:v20-xtract-enable-winrm-t.html#ntask_mj1_xxw_cgb>`_.
+Alternatively, the VM can be manually prepared.
   - You must add Inbound Rules for the instance Security Policy to allow TCP ports 5985 and 5986 for WinRM.

 The CPU, memory, storage, and networking profile of the instance are defined by the **instance type**.